Luke Matheson (footballer): Hamilton Academical (loan)

 On 27 August 2021, Matheson signed for Scottish club Hamilton Academical on a season-long loan.
 He played a total of nine Scottish Championship games and two games in the Scottish League Challenge Cup.
 He was recalled by Wolves to facilitate a move to Scunthorpe United.

 Scunthorpe United (loan)

 On 15 January 2022, Matheson signed for League Two club Scunthorpe United, for the remainder of the season.
 This would see him reunite with ex-Rochdale boss, Keith Hill.
 He made his debut on the same day, playing the full 90 minutes in a 2–0 loss against Exeter City.

+Matheson was released by Wolves at the end of the 2022–23 season.

+Bolton Wanderers

+On 1 August 2023, he completed a move to EFL League One side Bolton Wanderers on a one-year contract following a successful trial spell.
+He will initially link up with the club's B team.
+On 19 December, he and fellow B-Team prospect Conor Carty signed new deals up to 2025 that would also promote them to the first-team squad.

+On 22 February 2024, he joined League of Ireland Premier Division Bohemians side on a four month loan deal.

+On 22 February 2025, he joined National League North side Alfreton Town on loan for the remainder of the season.

+On 7 May 2025, Bolton confirmed that Matheson would leave at the end of his contract.

+Macclesfield

+On 26 July 2025, Matheson joined newly promoted National League North side Macclesfield.

 International career

 In February 2019, Matheson made his international debut for the England under-17 team against France.

 On 11 October 2019, Matheson made his England U18 debut during a 5–2 win away to Poland.